compomics/IM2Deep/README.md

 ---
 ## Introduction

-IM2Deep is a CCS predictor for (modified) peptides It is able to accurately predct CCS for modified peptides, even if the modification wasn't observed during training.
+IM2Deep is a CCS predictor for (modified) peptides.
+It is able to accurately predct CCS for modified peptides, even if the modification wasn't observed during training.

 ## Installation
 Install with pip: